 Ways of Giving Thanks

-Remind others to show veterans gratitude.
 There are several ways you can encourage others to give thanks to veterans.
-Reach out to your local Veterans Administration office and find out what they need, then consider using social media to help get them those supplies (or donations).
-If your child is in school, ask if you can help coordinate any veteran-related activities, such as poster contests or scheduling speakers to come and talk (again, the VA should be able to help here).
-Pick a night and invite friends over for a “giving thanks” party and create care packages, crafts, or write letters to send to the troops.
-Visit the U.S. Department of Veterans Affairs site to find out if there are any events coming to your area where you can volunteer, and encourage friends to join in.
+Reach out to your local Veterans Administration (VA) office and find out what supplies they need, then use social media to solicit donations or contributions from your network.
+If you have a child in school, consider scheduling a veteran speaker to give a talk to the class (the VA should be able to help out with this).
+Visit the U.S. Department of Veterans Affairs website to find out if there are any events coming to your area.
+If so, consider volunteering, and encourage friends to join in.